 There are a number of resorts across colorado with 3 major passes.
 Epic, IKON, and Mountain Collective.
 All Epic (Vail owned) resorts have the same uniform measures in place, the rest very by the resort.
 Some IKON pass mountains do require reservations others TBD, see details.

-If your not sure which pass or mountain is best for your needs outside of the COVID restrictions check out my overview of each mountain and town here.
+If you are not sure which pass or mountain is best for your needs outside of the COVID restrictions check out my overview of each mountain and town here.

 What You Can Expect at Every Colorado Resort